Peter Abelard: Disputed resting place/lovers' pilgrimage

 Abelard was first buried at St. Marcel, but his remains were soon carried off secretly to the Paraclete, and given over to the loving care of Héloïse, who in time came herself to rest beside them in 1163.

 The bones of the pair were moved more than once afterwards, but they were preserved even through the vicissitudes of the French Revolution, and now are presumed to lie in the well-known tomb in Père Lachaise Cemetery in eastern Paris.
 The transfer of their remains there in 1817 is considered to have considerably contributed to the popularity of that cemetery, at the time still far outside the built-up area of Paris.
 By tradition, lovers or lovelorn singles leave letters at the crypt, in tribute to the couple or in hope of finding true love.

-This second burial remains disputed.
+This remains, however, disputed.
 The Oratory of the Paraclete claims Abelard and Héloïse are buried there and that what exists in Père-Lachaise is merely a monument, or cenotaph.
 According to Père-Lachaise, the remains of both lovers were transferred from the Oratory in the early 19th century and reburied in the famous crypt on their grounds.
 Others believe that while Abelard is buried in the tomb at Père-Lachaise, Heloïse's remains are elsewhere.

 Health issues

-Abelard suffered at least two nervous collapses, the first around 1104–5, cited as due to the stresses of too much study.
+Abelard suffered at least two nervous collapses, the first around 1104–05, cited as due to the stresses of too much study.
 In his words: "Not long afterward, though, my health broke down under the strain of too much study and I had to return home to Brittany.
 I was away from France for several years, bitterly missed..."
 His second documented collapse took place in 1141 at the Council of Sens, where he was accused of heresy and was unable to speak in reply.
 In the words of Geoffrey of Auxerre: his "memory became very confused, his reason blacked out and his interior sense forsook him."

 Medieval understanding of mental health precedes development of modern psychiatric diagnosis.
 No diagnosis besides "ill health" was applied to Abelard at the time.
-His tendencies towards self-acclaim, grandiosity, paranoia and shame are suggestive of possible latent narcissism (despite his great talents and fame), or – recently conjectured – in keeping with his breakdowns, overwork, loquaciousness and belligerence – mood-related mental health issues such as mania related to bipolar disorder.
+His tendencies towards self-acclaim, grandiosity, paranoia and shame are suggestive of possible latent narcissism (despite his great talents and fame), or—recently conjectured—in keeping with his breakdowns, overwork, loquaciousness and belligerence – mood-related mental health issues such as mania related to bipolar disorder.

 At the time, some of these characteristics were attributed disparagingly to his Breton heritage, his difficult "indomitable" personality and overwork.